Methodology

 The percentage of school participation is estimated by dividing the total number of schools identified as participating in the NTP within a particular category (for example, at a local authority level) by the total number of schools in that category with pupils between the ages of 5 and 16 (see ‘Other Notes’ for definition of a school).
 The school participation rate is then rounded to the nearest first decimal place.

-Allocations for schools in 2022/23 are published here (opens in a new tab).
+Allocations for schools in 2022/23 (opens in a new tab) are published.
 It is important to note that a small number of these schools have been given no funding for NTP during the academic year, however we have kept these schools in the denominator to facilitate comparison to NTP figures from previous years when these schools would have been eligible for Tuition Partners funding (care should be taken when comparing statistics for different time periods as data sources and methodology may differ).

 Pupil Characteristics, 2022/23 in-year